acidonper/linking-app-images/.openshift/README.md

 ## Test

-Once the procedure execution is finished, it is possible to test Spotify App following next steps:
+Once the procedure execution is finished, it is possible to test Linking App Images  following next steps:

 -   Manually testing pods deployment and other objects creation